Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 Whatever method you choose to consume, you can also purchase the materials needed to use the products above at Life Flower, your local cannabis shop.

-• The short answer is no. You’re only allowed to use marijuana while in the comfort of your private residence, if you own the property.
+• The short answer is no. You’re only allowed to use marijuana while in the comfort of your private residence if you own the property.
 If you are in a rental property or staying in a hotel during a visit, you need to check with the landlord or staff to see if they allow the use of marijuana on their premises.
 Do not smoke, eat, or vape any type of marijuana in public locations.
 If your group is planning on visiting any of the beautiful national parks or forests, remember that marijuana is still federally illegal.

 • Yes!
 Employers have the right to drug test you, even for the legal use of marijuana in Colorado.
 As a pre-employment screening, employers have the right to not hire you if the test comes back positive for marijuana, even if you have a medical card.
 Unfortunately, companies have the right to terminate employment if a drug test returns positive.
 When in doubt, check with your workplace’s policies on marijuana use before consuming.